Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 ^^^^^^^^^^^^

 As is typical for CNNs, the final layer of a model does not include the standard activation nonlinearity.
-If that is the case, once converted to Akida, the model will give the potentials levels and in most cases, taking the maximum among these values is sufficient to obtain the correct response from the model.
+If that is the case, once converted to Akida hardware, the model will give the potentials levels and in most cases, taking the maximum among these values is sufficient to obtain the correct response from the model.
-However, if there is a difference in performance between the Keras and the Akida compatible implementations of the model, it is likely be at this step.
+However, if there is a difference in performance between the Keras and the Akida-compatible implementations of the model, it is likely be at this step.

 Layer Blocks
 ------------